IbcAlpha/IBC/userguide.md

 ### Prerequisites
 ----------------

-This section details the other software that is needed to run IBController.
+This section details the other software that is needed to run TwsAutomater.

-Note that some Unix distributions may provide packages that can automatically install and configure everything needed to run IBController, for example the Arch Linux [ib-controller](https://aur.archlinux.org/packages/ib-controller/) package.
-This subject is beyond the scope of this document, and you should refer to the relevant package documentation for guidance.

 #### Java Runtime

-Both IBController and TWS/Gateway are Java programs, and therefore the Java Runtime needs to be accessible, but you don't have to do anything to ensure this.
+Both TwsAutomater and TWS/Gateway are Java programs, and therefore the Java Runtime needs to be accessible, but you don't have to do anything to ensure this.

-TWS version 950 and earlier required Java to be explicitly installed on the computer.
-However starting with TWS 952, the TWS installers for Windows and Linux include a hidden version of Java which Interactive Brokers have used for developing and testing TWS.
-This version also runs IBController perfectly, and the IBController scripts ensure that it is used.
+The TWS installers for Windows and Linux include a hidden version of Java that Interactive Brokers have used for developing and testing TWS.
+This version also runs TwsAutomater perfectly, and the TwsAutomater scripts ensure that it is used.

 This means that it is not necessary to ensure that Java is installed on your computer.
-It doesn't matter if it is already installed, but the IBController scripts won't use it.
+It doesn't matter if it is already installed, but the TwsAutomater scripts won't use it.
 However the scripts do make provision for declaring specifically which Java installation is to be used in exceptional situations where necessary.

-If you had previously installed Java for use with earlier versions of IBController and TWS, but do not need it for any other programs, then you might want to consider uninstalling it once you have finished setting up IBController.
+If you had previously installed Java for use with old versions of Tws, but do not need it for any other programs, then you might want to consider uninstalling it once you have finished setting up TwsAutomater.

 **Note for OS X users**: the installer for the OS X version of TWS does not currently include the Java Runtime, so you will have to ensure that Java is